Charanga Musical School brochure

 And we know that by working in partnership with teachers and combining the latest technology, solid pedagogy, great music and brilliant resources, we can really help to make this happen for lots of schools.

-CPD and training are central to all that we do at Charanga.
-We’re passionately committed to working with our teachers, schools and partners to ensure young people’s musical learning and experiences are wholly positive.
+CPD and training are central to all that Charanga does.
+They are committed to working with teachers, schools and partners to ensure young people’s musical learning and experiences are positive.

 Personalised support, expert guidance

 Personalised support, guidance and professional development is offered to all Charanga teachers.
-Our friendly, experienced team can provide you with support and advice on all aspects of teaching and learning.
-To meet them and find out who your designated contact is, visit the CPD & Training Centre.
+Their experienced team can provide you with support and advice on all aspects of teaching and learning.

 CPD & Training Centre